Hail the Apocalypse

-Hail the Apocalypse is the fifth album by Swedish metal band Avatar, released on 13 May 2014.
+Hail the Apocalypse is the fifth studio album by Swedish metal band Avatar, released on 13 May 2014.
 It is their first album to chart on the US Billboard 200, reaching number 97 and selling 3,500 copies in its first week.
 The album was mixed by Jay Ruston and mastered by Paul Logus.

+In December 2024, amidst a legal battle with their former record label, Avatar released a 7" single of "Tower", consisting of a piano version on the A-side and a live version on the B-side.